Hintz records first hat trick as Stars defeat Hurricanes 4-1 | WTOP News

 DALLAS (AP) — Roope Hintz scored his first career hat trick on an empty netter in the closing minutes, and the Dallas Stars beat the Carolina Hurricanes 4-1 on Tuesday night for their fifth straight win.

+Braden Holtby (4-4-1), playing his 500th regular-season game, made 39 saves in recording his second straight win.

+Hintz has 10 goals in the last nine games and three game-winners in Dallas’ last six victories after being limited to one assist in his first 11 games.

+“Right now, it’s going in,” Hintz said.
+“I’m getting good passes from my linemates and teammates, so that helps.”

-Jesperi Kotkaniemi ended Holtby’s shutout bid with 3 1/2 minutes left in the third period and Frederik Andersen stopped 13 shots for the Hurricanes, who are 1-3-1 in their last five games.
+Jesperi Kotkaniemi ended Holtby’s shutout bid with 3 1/2 minutes left in the third period and Frederik Andersen (11-5-0) stopped 13 shots for the Hurricanes, who remain two points out of first place in the Metropolitan Division.
+They’re 1-3-1 in their last five games and lost consecutive games in regulation for the first time this season.

-Hintz has 10 goals in the last nine games and three game-winners in Dallas’ last six victories.

 Hintz rushed into the offensive zone down the left side, shot a wrister from the left circle and lifted his own rebound top shelf 1:13 in for the game’s first goal.